 This is a best-in-class TV, even if it is slightly imperfect.
 You really won't care when you're watching what it can do; it's utterly engrossing.

-In terms of competition, the Samsung Q90R that we've talked about lovingly is still just about on-sale, and has had major price cuts, so it's worth considering whether you may want to pick that up and marvel at what its dimming technology can do.
+When it comes to competition, the Samsung Q90R that we've talked about lovingly is still just about on-sale, and has had major price cuts, so it's worth considering whether you may want to pick that up and marvel at what its dimming technology can do.
 Yes, it's a tad less sharp on details than this one, but only in an academic sense – we did crown it our best TV of 2019 for a reason!

 For a 2020 LCD TV that's even better than this one, your only option is to step up to 8K.
 The Samsung Q950TS is the company's most advanced set, with many more dimming zones, way more brightness than even this this dazzling set, and an 8K screen that truly makes things look better than a 4K screen can manage.